firebolt-db/firebolt-node-sdk/README.md

 ### Authentication

 After installation, you must authenticate before you can use the SDK to establish connections, run queries, and manage database resources.
+The SDK supports two authentication methods:

+#### Managed Firebolt (Service Account)

 The following code example sets up a connection using your Firebolt service account credentials:

 ```typescript
 const connection = await firebolt.connect({